CIRN 2023 Call for Proposals

 |Review Letter of Intent Template

-|Be sure to carefully review all application requirements, as outlined above and in the LOI template: CIRN LOI Template
+|Be sure to carefully review all application requirements, as outlined in the template below:

-|Send completed LOI form and all necessary attachments to Kelly LeFurgey by 11:59 p.m.
-Atlantic time on March 16, 2020.
-Late applications will not be considered.
+|Send completed LOI form to CIRN NMO by 11:59pm local time on February 2nd, 2023.
+Late applications will not be considered:

 Application Review Process